mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 - data driven business
 the more (transactional) data that is generated the more likely a "moneyball" approach will lead to business analytics that allow programmable company to have real effect

+Software Socialism
+We live in very young democracies, and fake news - the "two faced" ability to say one thing to one person and another to a second person at scale is one of our biggest threats

+But we invented socialism because society needed to find new rules

+we need a new socialism

+Integrity in message
+Having something to say

+(critique of American ciewsnof socaulism)